jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/emotet-returns/index.md

 date: 2021-11-24
 subtitle: Emotet may be back for the crown as king of malware
 category: attacks
-tags: cybersecurity, windows, software, social-engineering, flaw, risk
+tags: cybersecurity, windows, software, social-engineering, malware, risk
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1637711055/blog/emotet-returns/cover_emotet.webp
 alt: Photo by Markus Spiske on Unsplash
 description: Emotet reigned as the most dangerous malware before the shutdown of its servers earlier this year.
 Unfortunately, this month has seen its reappearance.